 STEP FIVE: Close your eyes.
 Take a few seconds to get settled and then begin focusing on your mantra or your breath.
 If you’ve decided to use your breath as a focal point, you can even say to yourself: I am breathing in, I am breathing out.

-STEP SIX: At this point, your mind is is going to go bonkers.
+STEP SIX: At this point, your mind will inevitably go bonkers.
 You will start thinking about how hungry you are or how you should have asked out that cute barista or how your boss is a douche or how this meditation shit is stupid and it’s not working.
 Once you realize that your mind has drifted, bring your focus back to your mantra or your breath.

 The first is that meditation requires thinking about absolutely nothing.
 The truth is, it’s damn near impossible to go more than a few seconds without some thoughts arising.
 Meditation is more like exercise for your brain, and the goal is to learn how to simply quiet your thinking.

 STEP SEVEN: Continue meditating for 15 or 20 minutes.
 Whenever you catch your mind drifting, bring your focus back to your mantra or breath.
 And, by the way, don’t set an alarm.
 If you’re in deep meditation, the sudden sound of a squawking alarm can be jarring.
 If you feel like you need to check the time, gently open your eyes, peek at the clock and then resume meditating.